 Occupational and environmental (OE) toxicology cases present complex problems.
 Exposure is rarely limited to a single type of molecule.
 Most workplace or environmental materials are compounds or mixtures.
 The ingredients are often poorly described in the documentation available for review.
 Moreover, although regulatory agencies in many countries have requirements for disclosure of hazardous materials and their health impacts, proprietary information exclusions often make it difficult for those who treat OE-poisoned patients to understand the nature and scope of the presenting illness.
 Because many of these illnesses have long latency periods before they become manifest, it is often a matter of detective work to uncover and characterize the original processes and causal materials.
 Monitoring of exposure concentrations both in the workplace and in the general environment has become more common.
 However, the records of monitoring are often difficult to locate and to relate to an individual or small group of exposed individuals.
 The records that are available often are inadequate to establish the extent of the person or group’s exposure, its duration, and its dose rate.
 This information may be critical to the clinical and forensic identification of the toxic disorder and its management.

 Occupational toxicology deals with the effects of chemicals found in the workplace.
 The major emphasis of occupational toxicology is to identify the agents of concern, identify the acute and chronic diseases that they cause, define the conditions under which they may be used safely, and prevent absorption of harmful amounts of these chemicals.
-The occupational toxicologist will also be called upon to treat the diseases caused by these chemicals ...
+The occupational toxicologist will also be called upon to treat the diseases caused by ...